zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 The ngOnInit is a <b>lifecycle hook</b>.
 Angular calls <b>ngOnInit</b> shortly after creating a component.
 Its a good place to put initialization logic.

 We should always <b>export</b> the component class so we can <b>import</b> it elsewhere...like in the <b>AppModule</b>.

+# Two-Way Data Binding

+Users should be able to edit the hero name in an <input> textbox.

+The textbox should both display the hero's <b>name</b> property and update that property as the user types.
+That means data flow from the component class out to the screen and from the screen back to the class.

+To automate that data flow, setup a two-way data binding between the <input> form element and the <b>hero.name</b> property.

+We do this by using [{ngModel}] which is Angular's two-way binding syntax.
+However, it seems that when we added that to the <b>heroes.component.html</b> file, the browser stopped working.
+The error displayed the following:

+"Template parse errors:
+Can't bind to 'ngModel' since it isn't a known property of 'input'."

+Although ngModel is a valid Angular directive, it isnt available by default.
+It belongs to the optional <b>FormsModule</b> and we must opt-in to using it.

+# AppModule